 We claim that

 for all orientations $\gamma$ of $G$ and all $(\ell+1)$-step weight maps $S$ on $G$ with $\wts(G,S)=(\mu_1,\ldots,\mu_\ell,j)$.
-This is sufficient to prove the result, since \begin{itemize} \item Every orientation of either $G+e$ or $G/e$ corresponds under the inverse of an appropriate $\varphi$ to a unique orientation of $G$. \item Every $(\ell+1)$-step weight map of either $G+e$ or $G/e$ corresponds under the inverse of an appropriate $\psi$ to a unique $(\ell+1)$-step weight map of $G$. \end{itemize} so \eqref{ind-bijection} includes every term among the sums in \eqref{induction-goal} exactly once.
+This is sufficient to prove the result, since \begin{itemize} \item Every orientation of either $G+e$ or $G/e$ corresponds under the inverse of an appropriate $\varphi$ to a unique orientation of $G$. \item Every $(\ell+1)$-step weight map of either $G+e$ or $G/e$ corresponds under the inverse of an appropriate $\psi$ to a unique $(\ell+1)$-step weight map of $G$. \end{itemize} so the equalities of the form \eqref{ind-bijection} across all orientations $\gamma$ of $G$ and all $(\ell+1)$-step weight maps $S$ on $G$ include every term among the sums in \eqref{induction-goal} exactly once.